-Over the next few weeks, we will be posting some of our participants’ reflections on the books they chose for the November Reading Challenge: Read a Book Written by a Person of Color.
+Our participants had a lot to say about what they read for the November Reading Challenge: Read a Book Written by a Person of Color.
+We’ve included some of their reflections here.
 If you’re looking for book recommendations, we have you covered.

 Brad Bond (BHS parent): The book Things Fall Apart describes the imposition of rational legalistic governmental order on a native people.
 I believe this speaks to the current political unease with the amount of government in people’s lives.
 DECEMBER BOOK: Man’s Fate by Andre Malraux about an uprising in China during the late 20’s.

 Renee Dacey (World Languages Department Chair): Trevor Noah’s book Born a Crime was fantastic.
 I highly recommend it to adults and young adults because of the perspectives and life experiences that Mr. Noah shares chapter by chapter as a child, teenager, and young adult growing up in South Africa.
 Without a doubt, this book is a page turner that one cannot put down!
 The part of the book that was most significant to me was his view on why parents name their children after historical heroes or villains.
 For example, one of his childhood friends was named Hitler.
 At first, the reader ponders, why would a parent name his or her son, Hitler?
 Immediately, Mr. Noah gives a profound reason why his friend was named after such a person.
 Why?
 Well, I will not share that reason…you just have to read the book to find out!
 DECEMBER BOOK: Sold by Patricia McCormick